igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 ---
 - **1.3** What difficulty with analog computers encourages computer designers to use digital designs?

-*Ans.-* Analog computers cannot become *universal computational devices* (Turing complete), they can only do one type of computation.
+*Ans.-* Analog computers cannot become *universal computational devices* (Turing complete), they are not general-purpose.
 Moreover, it is very hard to improve their computation accuracy due to physical complications.

 ---
 - **1.4** Name one characteristic of natural languages that prevents them from being used as programming languages.

-*Ans.-* Natural languages are abstract and imprecise which makes them bad choices to directly communicate instructions to computers.
+*Ans.-* Natural languages are abstract and ambiguous which makes them bad choices to directly communicate instructions to computers.
 Computers can only be fed *algorithms* (step-by-step procedures) that have the following characteristics: *definitness* - each step is precisely stated; *effective  computability* - each step can be carried out by a computer and *finitness* - the procedure terminates.

 ---
 - **1.5** Say we had a *“black box”*, which takes two numbers as input and outputs their sum.
 See Figure 1.10a.
 Say we had another box capable of multiplying two numbers together.
 See Figure 1.10b.
 We can connect these boxes together to calculate $p \times (m + n)$.
 See Figure 1.10c.
 Assume we have an unlimited number of these boxes.
 Show how to connect them together to calculate: